vitelabs/go-vite/docs/api/rpc/subscribe_v2.md

 :::

 ## subscribe_uninstallFilter
-Cancel subscription by removing specified filter
+Cancel subscription by removing the specified filter

 - **Parameters**:
   * `string`: filterId

 - **Returns**:
-	- `bool` If `true`, the subscription is cancelled
+	- `bool` If `true`, the subscription is successfully cancelled

 ::: demo
 ```json tab:Request